 The Ready2Teach Residency requires an application that must be submitted to Ball Hall

-Residency Candidates should be prepared to begin Residency I anytime after August
+Residency Candidates should be prepared to begin Residency I when the assigned school

-1st, and Residency II requires being ready to begin anytime after January 1st.
-Residency
+week in August, and Residency II requires being ready to begin anytime after January

-candidates will be notified of placements and beginning dates via email the semester
+1st.
+Residency candidates will be notified of placements and beginning dates via email

 - Successfully complete all approved Pre-Residency clinical experiences in conjunction

-- Must take and pass the appropriate Praxis II content knowledge exam and submit the
+Must take and pass the appropriate Praxis II content knowledge exam (go to ets.org,

 - Must submit passing scores of ALL required PRAXIS II licensure exams to the Office